kellyjadams/kellyjadams/README.md

 👋 Hi, I’m Kelly, a data analyst and content writer from the US.
+I'm currently searching for a full time job as a data analyst.

 ## 🙋‍♀️ About Me
 - ⚖ Current paralegal with 3+ years of experience in property law.